scala/scala-lang/_posts/2024-08-01-given-priority-change-3.5.md

 `given` instances from the object with the highest priority, you can control which instance is selected by the compiler.

+**Note**: Due to the release cut-off, Scala 3.5.0 may still report a warning that the above pattern will be ambiguous in Scala 3.6.
+However, this warning is incorrect.
+The issue has already been resolved, and the improvements will be included in an upcoming bugfix release.

 ### Outlook

 We are considering adding `-rewrite` rules that automatically insert